GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate two intersected fractures under a remote compressive stress (:math:`\sigma`), as shown below.
-These fractures are placed in an infinite, homogeneous, isotropic, and elastic medium.
+We simulate two intersecting fractures under a remote compressive stress constraint, as shown below.
+The two fractures sit in an infinite, homogeneous, isotropic, and elastic medium.
 The vertical fracture is internally pressurized and perpendicularly intersects the middle of the horizontal fracture.
-Uniaxial compression, frictional contact, and opening of the vertical fracture cause mechanical deformation of the surrounding rock and sliding of the horizontal fracture.
-For verification purposes, plane strain deformation and Coulomb failure criterion are considered in this numerical model.
+A combination of uniaxial compression, frictional contact, and opening of the vertical fracture causes mechanical deformations of the surrounding rock, thus leading to sliding of the horizontal fracture.
+For verification purposes, a plane strain deformation and Coulomb failure criterion are considered in this numerical model.

 .. _problemSketchFig: